AlecRosenbaum/easy-upload/README.md

 This is basically just a go version of https://github.com/josephernest/Yopp

-This also an exercise in writing a go program, then connecting travis-ci and github pages to a repo.
+This also an exercise in writing my first go program, then connecting travis-ci and github pages to a repo.
 You know, for fun.

 ## Download